 |Probate still needed

-even when a person has made a Will, probate is still needed.
+Even when a person has made a Will, probate is still needed.

-assets under a trust are not subject to the delay of probate, as long as there is a surviving trustee.
+Assets under a trust are not subject to the delay of probate, as long as there is a surviving trustee.
 Extra legal costs are usually involved in running a trust.

-with the assistance of one of our strategic partners, we can help you arrange a Will that is correctly worded.
+With the assistance of one of our strategic partners, we can help you arrange a Will that is correctly worded.
 We can also help you plan your investments.

 |Simplified administration with

-a trust it is possible to organise investment and estate planning together-we offer different trusts for different asset classes.
+a trust is possible to organise investment and estate planning together-we offer different trusts for different asset classes.

 Wills become public on death, so everyone can see who received what.
 This is not ideal in complex family situations.

 Trusts are confidential.
-Details are not available to the public
+Details are not available to the public.

 In general, you, the settlor, can appoint individuals or a corporate trustee.
 The trustees could be another family member or a close friend.
 It should be someone you can trust.
 The basic rule is that a trustee must be at least 18 years old and of sound mind.
 The named trustees must also accept the appointment for it to be valid.